 - Design and construction should be carefully planned to avoid tree damage.
 Utilities should be routed to avoid trees.

 - Install bumpers to protect trees during construction and, if necessary, afterward.
 One of the big problems with trees in developed areas is wounding and excavation.
 Sooner or later, someone runs into the tree with a plow or something, or excavates for a sewer.
 Install bumpers to control vehicles if possible and do what can be done about planning for utilities and sidewalks.

 - Roof runoff should be planned so that it does not hit rooting soil.
 This tends to greatly increase compaction.

-Here is an excellent primer from the U.S. Forest Service on why and exactly how to prune trees: Prune Trees (also available in web page format if you are pdf-challenged).
+At right is a link to an excellent primer from the U.S. Forest Service on why and exactly how to prune trees: (also available in web page format if you are pdf-challenged).
 Please read it before you go near a tree with a pruning saw!

 Pruning is best done when trees are young to develop good form.
 The goals are to:

 - Minimize future infection courts for decay fungi.